gagolews/genieclust/.devel/sphinx/index.md

 universal clustering approach for every kind of problem, but Genie is definitely worth a try.

-As in the case of all the distance-based methods (including k-nearest neighbours, k-means, and DBSCAN), the standardisation of the input features is definitely worth giving a try.
-Oftentimes, applying feature selection and engineering techniques (e.g., dimensionality reduction) might lead to more meaningful results.
+As with all distance-based methods (this includes k-means and DBSCAN as well), applying data preprocessing and feature engineering techniques (e.g., feature scaling, feature selection, dimensionality reduction) might lead to more meaningful results.

 *Genie* is based on Euclidean minimal spanning trees {cite}`cvimst`.
 Thus, it can also be pretty **fast**: thanks to